Top 5 KPIs for Fitness Studios

-Just like your members need to measure sets and repetitions, BMI, body-fat, body-weight, macronutrients, caloric-intake and more, you as a business owner needs to measure the health of your business on a regular basis as well.
+“Just as your members need to measure sets and repetitions, BMI, body fat, body weight, macronutrients, caloric intake, and more, you as a business owner also need to measure the health of your business on a regular basis.

-We've selected the top 5 valuable KPIs (Key Performance Indicators) of a typical fitness club business.
+We've selected the top 5 valuable KPIs (Key Performance Indicators) of a typical fitness club business.”

 1. Cost Per Lead